 Do you love taking care of people but are not sure which field you want to study?
 Have you considered massage therapy or becoming an aesthetician?
 These two fields are require a minimum amount of study and can pay off quite beneficially for its practitioners.

 An esthetician is a skincare therapist.
-They also massage the face, neck, or shoulders as part of their services.
+They also massage the face, neck, or shoulders as part of the services.
 They are licensed professionals in maintaining and improving healthy skin.
 Estheticians work in many different environments likes salons, spas, skin care clinics, and private practice.
-They also do hair removal, facial massage, body treatments, skin care consultations and more.
+They also do hair removal, facial care, body treatments, skin care consultations and more.
 Massage therapists help to relieve pain and reduce stress with the use of their hands.
-Although, its description sounds simple, massage therapists really play an important role in promoting the wellbeing of their clients.
+Although, its description sounds simple, masseuse really play an important role in promoting the wellbeing of clients and patients.
 Both of these fields are for people who have nurturing spirits and many of their roles are complementary.
 However, there are some differences that must be noted.

-The massage therapy field has a projected job growth of over 20% between 2013 and 2028.
+The massage industry has a projected job growth of over 20% between 2013 and 2028.
 The median salary for this field was $35,000 in 2014.
 Degree requirements and standards vary by state.
-However to earn a degree in this field, most states generally require at least 500 hours of practice (source: Massage Therapy: Requirements and Continuing Education).
+However to earn a degree in this field, most states generally require at least 500 hours of practice (source: Requirements and Continuing Education).

 Long ago the two fields were more distinct and black and white.
 However, the lines are getting increasingly blurry.
 These two jobs are so compatible with each other that, to maximize opportunity, one should gain training in both.